Martin Leamon, M.D.

 Leamon MH.
 Prescription Drug Abuse and Mental Illness.
 Audio-Digest Psychiatry.
 2015;44(23).

 Leamon MH, Wright T, Myrick H. Substance-Related Disorders.
-In Essentials of Psychiatry, 3rd Edition.
-Edited by Hales RE, Yudofsky SC, Gabbard GO.
-Washington, D.C.
-American Psychiatric Publishing, Inc. 2011;pp 83-110.
+Hales RE, Yudofsky SC, Gabbard GO (eds.).
+Essentials of Psychiatry, 3rd Edition, American Psychiatric Publishing, Inc, Washington DC.
+2011:83-110.